Looking for information about Watched Words? You’re in the right place!

 This is a reference guide for describing how the Watched Words page functions and the different types of action types you can use to block specific words on a Discourse site.

-As of Discourse v1.9, you can setup Watched Words to take actions based on words found in a topic or post (located at
+You can setup Watched Words to take actions based on words found in a topic or post (located at

 There’s a max of 2000 words per type of action.

 * can be used as a wildcard, and there’s an option to select if the watched words are case-sensitive.

 By default, the watched words are hidden.
 Checking the “show words” checkbox will display them and allow you to delete them.
 Using the search field will also reveal any matching words.

 Lists of Watched Words can be uploaded in bulk using the “Add from File” button, and a list of Watched Words for any action type can be downloaded from Discourse with the “Download” button.
 CSV is the required file format for uploading watched words in bulk.